mattiarmston/Asteroid-Clone/README.md

 ## How to play

 Use WASD or the Arrow Keys to move and navigate the menu.
-Try to avoid the grey asteroids for as long as you can – but be careful!
-You only have 10 seconds of fuel, which you can replenish by flying into and collecting fuel cans, which are scattered across the screen.
+Try to avoid the asteroids for as long as you can – but be careful!
+You only have 10 seconds of fuel, which you must replenish by collecting fuel cans, which are scattered across the screen.
 Try to survive as long as you can and beat your high score.